wp-plugins/wp-menu-cart/readme.txt

 Tested up to: 3.5.1
 Stable tag: 2.0.1

 Automatically displays a shopping cart in your menu bar.
+Works with WooCommerce, Eshop and Jigoshop

 == Description ==